jonathanyji/dot-net-api/README.md

 This is a simple CRUD api written in C# .Net with MySQL database

 Pre Requisite:
+    1. Build the project solution
-    1. Install MySQL
+    2. Install MySQL
-    2. Create db name "notesdb"
+    3. Create db name "notesdb"
-    3. Create table name "notes" with the following columns and data type id              int title           varchar description     varchar
+    4. Create table name "notes" with the following columns and data type id              int title           varchar description     varchar
-    4. Add data entry manually
+    5. Add data entry manually
-    5. Run the app and API can be used with Swagger
+    6. Run the app and API can be used with Swagger